AdamPawlinski/ingenious-task/README.md

-# Bus stops interview task
+# Bus stops interview task requirements
 Your have to implement simple board for bus stops.
 Directory `docs` contains `openapi` specification for the `api` response - feel free to play with that to check how api was implemented. <strong>Don't install any other library</strong>

 ## Required environment